whistlebee/harmat/README.md

 Harmat is an engine for HARM (Hierarchical Attack Representation Model) analysis used in the Safelite project.
 Currently work-in-progress.

+There are a few dependencies:

+* Cython
+* OpenMP

 To install:

+On macOS the default clang does not support OpenMP.
+You must install a different C/C++ compiler such as GCC, (opensource) clang, ICC.
+Export the new compiler using `export CC=(your new compiler)'

 `python setup.py install`